aniketsrinivasan/unleash-prediction/README.md

 * Modified methods in TimeSeries to work with LSTMs.
 * Began implementation of TorchLSTM_v1 into ModelTester testing framework.

+Update (21/06/2024):
+* Overhauled implementation of dataset_utils and TimeSeries to streamline the full-scale implementation of TorchLSTM_v1.
+* Updated main.py hyperparameters to fit new TimeSeries implementation.

 # How to Use:
 To be implemented.